-Outcomes Actions / Priorities Q3 RAG status Will the action be complete by March 2021 (insert RAG)?
+Outcomes Actions / Priorities Q4 RAG status Was the action completed by end March 2021 (insert RAG)?
 Action to regain (if amber or red) Communication Actions In our role as the local planning ng authority All new development provides, as an absolute minimum, the mandated level of BNG (following enactment of the Environment Bill).
 (Lead Officer, Steve Avery) Designated nature conservation sites and habitats are better protected and enhanced through effective management of land use.
 (Lead Officer, Steve Avery) Nutrient neutrality achieved for all new development in the National Park.
 (Lead Officer, Steve Avery) Prepare local guidance for the effective implementation of BNG in the National Park.
 Consider the use of Local Development Orders and Article 4 Directions to manage recreational and visitor impacts.
 Implementation of the revised Habitat Mitigation Scheme SPD Continue to apply the Nitrate Mitigation Checklist for all planning applications proposing a net increase in dwellings or providing overnight accommodation.
 Devise a local scheme to reduce nitrate pollution in the Solent (this will allow already consented small-scale housing developments to proceed).

-Outcomes Actions / Priorities Q3 RAG status Will the action be complete by March 2021 (insert RAG)?
+Outcomes Actions / Priorities Q4 RAG status Was the action completed by end March 2021 (insert RAG)?
 Action to regain (if amber or red) Communication Actions Better management and oversight of land use change in the National Park.
 (Lead Officer, Steve Avery) Monitoring new development and change of use of land to ensure compliance with new Local Plan.
 Continue to support the Encroachment Working Party Develop a data base / map of land use change in the National Park Difficulties progressing data base / map of land use change in the National Park as a result of the C-19 restrictions A Vision for the Waterside.
-(Lead Officer, Steve Avery) Working with partners and communities, agree and secure a pro-active comprehensive green infrastructure strategy for the Waterside Vision document published in Q4 Land Use Change Plan & Campa ign Creation of a Nature Network for the National Park and surrounding areas, using the range of tools available to the NPA.
+(Lead Officer, Steve Avery) Working with partners and communities, agree and secure a pro-active comprehensive green infrastructure strategy for the Waterside Land Use Change Plan & Campa ign Creation of a Nature Network for the National Park and surrounding areas, using the range of tools available to the NPA.
 (Lead Officer, Paul Walton) Encourage and enable positive land use change from highly-managed countryside to one that works with natural processes based on natural capital principles.
 Key tools that will help achieve this include: • Biodiversity Net Gain • Environment Net Gain • Harnessing stakeholders • Land Advice • Policy Influencing • Co-ordination of land-owners/managers • Supporting clusters • Funding • Working beyond our boundary

-Outcomes Actions / Priorities Q3 RAG status Will the action be complete by March 2021 (insert RAG)?
+Outcomes Actions / Priorities Q4 RAG status Was the action completed by end March 2021 (insert RAG)?
 Action to regain (if amber or red) Communication Actions Reduced recreational impact on the most vulnerable sites and increased recreational use of countryside locations away from designated sites.
 (Lead Officer, Nigel Matthews) Improve the condition of rights of way, including more informative signage, so that they are used more often Work with landowners to establish sections of the England Coast Path as they are confirmed, providing clear signage and desire lines that ensure walkers enjoy and stay on the path Work with partners, communities and landowners to identify where increased recreation could be enabled on robust sites alongside nature recovery and sustainable transport